-DDD in a health-related subject.
+DDM in a health or science subject.

 Access to HE Diploma

-pass (at least 45 credits at level 3) in health studies, nursing or science, with 30 credits at distinction.
+pass with 60 credits overall.
+Health studies, nursing or science.
+At least 45 credits at level 3, with 30 credits at distinction.

-- Completion of 10 years' general education
+- completion of 10 years' general education

-- Successful completion of literacy and numeracy assessments during the interview process
+- successful completion of literacy and numeracy assessments during the interview process

-- Evidence of study within the last five years is desirable
+- evidence of study within the last five years is desirable

-- Evidence of commitment to the profession
+- evidence of commitment to the profession

-- Passing of Occupational Health and Disclosure and Barring Service (DBS) checks
+- passing of occupational health and Disclosure and Barring Service (DBS) checks